TBD54566975/did-dht/spec/spec.md

 * Each [Verification Relationship](https://www.w3.org/TR/did-core/#verification-relationships) is represented as a part of the root `_did.TLD` record (see: [Property Mapping](#property-mapping)).

-The following table maps Verification Relationship types to their record name:
+The following table acts as a map between Verification Relationship types and their record name:

 ##### Verification Relationship Index